-Brushing before you eat breakfast is better for your tooth enamel and overall oral health.
-However, if you prefer brushing after you eat, wait about 30-60 minutes.
+Brushing your teeth before you eat breakfast may protect your tooth enamel and overall oral health, compared to brushing after eating.
+If you prefer doing it after each meal, you may want to wait about 30-60 minutes.

 The American Dental Association has long recommended that you brush your teeth twice a day for a full 2 minutes both times.
 But what these guidelines don’t recommend is when, exactly, to do your brushing.